 February 2017, I ordered and received an Argent Data Systems Weather wind/rain sensor package (Weather Sensor Assembly p/n 80422) with anemometer, wind vane, and rain gage.
 These come with a short mast, and reasonably sturdy mounting brackets, and cables for a remote outdoor weather station.
-The assembly consists of the bare bones sensors without any of the electronics needed to read wind speed, direction, or amount of rainfall.
-That is what I’m looking for.
-You can’t make these things out of wood or dremel them out of blocks of plastic.
+The assembly consists just of reed switch sensors – you add your own electronics to read wind speed, direction, or amount of rainfall.
 Could this be the ideal open-source weather hardware platform?

 Price single unit: $68 plus